FourFourTwo’s Best 100 Football Players in the World 2015: 70-61

 What more can Keylor Navas do?
 He kept schtum when forced to be Iker Casillas’s reserve in 2014/15.
 He bossed the disgracefully few games he did start, letting in just three goals in eight La Liga and Champions League matches, all of them wins.
 Then with Casillas gone, he opened 2015/16 with five clean sheets.

 Yet Florentino Perez still tried to swap him for something shiny.
-The collapsed exchange with David de Gea could have distracted some, but not Navas, who conceded only three goals in his first 13 games this season (although he does admit to shedding a tear over the episode.
-“I never wanted to leave Real,” Navas said.
-“If God wanted me to leave, it’d be for the best, but he didn’t want me to and I’m still here.”)
+The collapsed exchange with David de Gea could have distracted some, but not Navas, who conceded only three goals in his first 13 games this season.
+“I never wanted to leave Real,” said the Costa Rican.
+“If God wanted me to leave, it’d be for the best, but he didn’t want me to and I’m still here.”
 Sorry, Florentino.
 There’s still one guy more powerful than you. – HD

 69. Alvaro Morata

 To say Morata was vital to Juventus’s indefatigable run to the 2015 Champions League Final would perhaps be an understatement.
 The 23-year-old scored in both legs of the last 16 against Borussia Dortmund, both legs of the semi-final against former club Real Madrid and equalised in the 3-1 final defeat to Barcelona.